-How phone number validation work?
+How phone number validation works?

-It's easy, when a phone number is saved to one of our servers we check it against an international library of phone numbers to validate the Country Code, Area Code, and Prefix are all valid.
+When a phone number is saved to one of our servers we check it against an international library of phone numbers to validate the Country Code, Area Code, and Prefix are all valid.
 If not, you will see this error:

 In the example above the phone number is (+1) 704-199-3103.
 This resulted in an error because the prefix "xxx-199-xxxx" does not match the 704 area code.